DerwenAI/ERKG/article/draft.md

 ## Build a knowledge graph

-Now return to your Jupyter browser tab and open the `results.ipynb` notebook.
+Now return to your Jupyter browser tab and open the `graph.ipynb` notebook.
 Again, we need to import Python library dependencies:

 ```python